walidelnozahy/cloud/docs/apps/params.md

 ## Setting parameters

 Parameters are configured via the dashboard.
-Parameters are first specified per service, and then overriden per instance.
+Parameters are first specified per app, and then overriden per instance.

 ## Reading parameters